 Although long term disability insurance purchased from a private insurance company or provided by an employer as a benefit of employment can offer vital financial security, beneficiaries often face a difficult road when filing a claim for benefits.
 The economic model for maximizing insurance industry profits does not revolve around insurers paying the maximum number of claims or the full measure of benefits owed.
 Insurance companies deny or underpay a significant number of claims because this strategy generates enormous profits for the insurance industry.
 The ability of insurance companies to allow money to remain invested also provides a financial incentive to drag out the claims process.
 Below we provide nine important answers to claims-related questions for beneficiaries in this two-part blog.

-Can a doctor filing a disability claim act as his own treating physician?
+Can a doctor filing a long term disability insurance claim act as his own treating physician?

-Can a long-term disability carrier deny my claim even if my physician has not authorized me to return to work?
+Can a long term disability insurance carrier deny your claim even if your physician has not authorized you to return to work?

-Can I file a lawsuit rather than an administrative appeal?
+Can you file a lawsuit rather than an administrative appeal?

-How do I interpret my insurance carrier’s actions if my insurer pays short-term disability benefits under a “reservation of rights”?
+How should you interpret your insurance carrier’s actions if your insurer pays short term disability insurance benefits under a “reservation of rights”?

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].